 - Advising Sumitomo Metals & Mining (acting in consortium with its partner, Sumitomo Corporation), on its US$1.2 billion acquisition of a minority shareholding in the Teck-owned, Quebrada Blanca Copper Project in Chile and advising SMM on the related US $2.5 billion project financing of the Quebrada Blanca phase 2 project.

-- Advised a group of ECAs on the proposed US$2.5bn financing for the Cobra Panama Copper project in Panama.
+- Advised a group of ECAs on the proposed US$2.5bn financing for the Cobre Panama Copper project in Panama.

 - Advising the Lenders on the $3bn financing of First Quantum, a global mining company which included advising on the existing Franco Nevada Streaming arrangement.